eosafu/ModelingConflictInNigeira/README.md

-# Spatio-temporal modeling of violent conflict and fatality in Nigeria: a Poisson process with SPDE approach
+# Spatio-temporal modeling of violent conflict and fatality in Nigeria: a point process modeling with SPDE
-This repository contain codes to implement a spatial point pattern model for violent conflict in Nigeria using the INLA-SPDE model in R. It shows the estimation and prediction steps for a toy data.
+This repository contains codes to implement a spatial point Cox process model for violent conflict in Nigeria using the INLA-SPDE model in R. It shows the estimation and prediction steps for toy data.